mtharrison/matt-harrison.com2/content/posts/github-actions.md

 ## Conclusion

 I was impressed how straightforward and painless it was to migrate from my usual Travis workflow to using GitHub actions.
 The functionality, for my modest needs seems pretty much on par.
+I was able to set up everything I needed in under a couple of hours and the documentation was fairly extensive even if it requires jumping around quite a bit between different guides.

 The community potential via marketplace seems really promising too.
 The opportunity to monetise them seems like another positive step in making open source contributions financially rewarding.

 I can see that GitHub actions may become the standard for small to medium open source projects.